Napa Valley trip-May, 2010

 …and the rains came down again.
 After a promising start (meaning for an hour-the sky was blue and the sun was shining) the day went to heck and the rain followed us up north of St Helena to Boeschen Vineyards to meet with Doug Boeschen for our next interview.

 The Boeschen property was beautiful and included a rose garden with colors galore.
-The cave was equally as amazing featuring a horseshoe type design…the first I’ve seen with such an extreme angle as you travel the length.
+The cave was equally as amazing featuring a horseshoe type design with a ‘grand’ room at the center housing the winemaking operation.

 Doug was a great interview giving concise answers and again showing the deep passion that winemakers are known for.